top of page

 What do you think worked well?

 The collaborative approach had a range of benefits.
-For example, iwi values are remarkably hard to incorporate into formal government processes - people speak different languages and work to different time frames.
-In the red zone design process the iwi designers were delegated by Ngāi Tūāhuriri to design on their behalf and we worked literally side-by-side, which brings a meshing of ideas which is not possible through a consultation process.
-Matapopore adopted a parallel process for the anchor projects in the CCDU’s Central City Recovery Plan.
-What’s special about these processes is the way they have enabled the embedding of iwi narratives.
+For example, iwi values are difficult to incorporate into formal government processes - people speak different languages, have different values and work to different time frames.
+In the red zone design process Matapopore, the iwi designers, were delegated by Ngāi Tūāhuriri to design on their behalf.
+We literally worked side-by-side drawing on the same plans, which brings the

 What could have been done differently?